EballoFullStackDev/Amazon-Severless-Client/README.md

 AWS

-A simple note taking app called Scratch.
-It is a single page application powered by a serverless API written completely in JavaScript and hosted on AWS.
+A single page application powered by a serverless API written completely in JavaScript and hosted on AWS.
 This is the complete source for the frontend.
 The backend code is located at <YourBackEndGithubRepository>.
 REQUIREMENTS
 * Should allow users to signup and login to their accounts
 * Users should be able to create notes with some content